bethanyalicehall/memory-final/README.md

 ## About
 **Milestone 2 project - Interactive Frontend Development - Code institute**

-Creature Corner is a website for animal lovers, incorporating a memory matching game and some interactive fact cards.
+Creature Corner is a website for animal lovers, incorporating a memory matching game and some interactive fun fact cards.

 ---